Updated September 2015

 The customary activities that occur on school or library property are presumed to fall under the definition of educational purposes.

-Examples of eligible activities for schools include, but are not limited to, the school-related activities of school administrators, school counselors, school nurses, school technology workers, cafeteria workers, security guards, and school bus drivers.
+Examples of eligible activities for schools include, but are not limited to, the school-related activities of school administrators, school counselors, school nurses, school technology workers, cafeteria workers, and school bus drivers.

-Examples of eligible activities for libraries include, but are not limited to, the library-related activities of library administrators, library technology workers, library bookmobile drivers, interlibrary loan workers, and security guards.
+Examples of eligible activities for libraries include, but are not limited to, the library-related activities of library administrators, library technology workers, library bookmobile drivers, and interlibrary loan workers.
 All eligible products and services must be provided to and paid for by the entities indicated as receiving service.